luispengler/me/content/blog/practice-understanding-gans.md

     0   0   0   0   0   0   0   0   0   0]]
 {{< /highlight >}}

-The issue is that the real images are very distinguishable from the fake ones, since we used `tanh` activation function in the Generator code.
-Therefore the generator is working with images that go from -1 to 1.
-The fake images are in this -1 to 1 range, while the real ones are in 0 to 255.
+The issue is that the real images are very distinguishable from the fake ones, since we used `tanh` activation function in the Generator, it is working with images that go from -1 to 1.
+That means that the fake images are in this -1 to 1 range, while the real ones are in 0 to 255.
 Very easy to spot their differences like this.
-Let us fix this by setting the range of values of the real images to *also* be in -1 to 1.
+Let us fix this by setting the range of values of the real images to **also** be in -1 to 1.

 ```python {linenos=True}
 X_train = X_train / 127.5 - 1.0